enzymejs/enzyme/docs/api/ShallowWrapper/prop.md

 Returns the prop value for the node of the current wrapper with the provided key.

 NOTE: can only be called on a wrapper of a single node.
-In contrast to a mounted component's `.prop()`, this one operates on the **root element** of the component, not the component itself.
+In contrast to a mounted component's `.prop()`, this one operates on the **root node** of the component, not the component itself.

 #### Arguments